WannaBAcoder/PCB-Powerwalls/README.md

 ### Ordering the PCBs

-You can order your own board at any number of PCB manufacturers.
+You can order your own boards from any number of PCB manufacturers.
 Many of our supporters use [JLCPCB.com](https://jlcpcb.com/quote).

 #### Recommended manufacturing options:
 * PCB thickness - 1.6mm